aws-samples/serverless-patterns/stepfunction-invoke-private-apigateway-customdomain/README.md

 }
 ```

-3. Run the following AWS CLI command to get the output of the third-party API call.
+3. Run the following AWS CLI command to get the output of the Private REST API gateway.
 Note, you must edit the {executionArn} placeholder with the `executionArn` from the above step.
 Please replace {your-region} with the region selected at the time of deployment.

 ```bash
 aws stepfunctions describe-execution --execution-arn {executionArn} --query 'output' --region {your-region}
 ```

 This will output the response of the Private REST API integration which you have configured in the resource of the api gateway.
-The same can also be validated from the AWS Step Functions console.
+The same can also be validated from the AWS Step Function console.